We are a mix of ordinary people from different areas and countries and at different ages and stages of life.

 A church is not a building, it’s a family of people who are committed to Jesus Christ and to one another.

-To love Jesus: The foundation of all that we do at Christ Church is a living, personal relationship with Jesus Christ.
+To love Jesus: The foundation of all that we do at Parr Street Church is a living, personal relationship with Jesus Christ.

 We are committed to growing in our knowledge and love of Him as we learn from the Bible together and we are committed to encouraging one another in lives that serve Him.